abrar1618/windows-custom-shortcuts/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to:

-- Report bugs
-- Suggest new shortcuts
-- Submit pull requests
-- Share your custom configurations
+Feel free to report bugs, suggest new shortcuts, or submit pull requests.

 ## 🌟 Acknowledgments